jeremysrand/BuGS/BUGS.md

 =======

 This is a list of the software bugs (as opposed to the bugs in the game that you shoot) that still need attention:
+* Should detect when running on system 5 or lower and quit gracefully.
+Today, the game crashes.

 FIXED